-The most effective way to help our birds is to provide habitat as habitat loss is probably the most important factor in the decline of our songbirds (40% over the last 40 years).
+The most effective way to help birds is to provide habitat as habitat loss is probably the most important factor in the decline of our songbirds (50% over the last 50 years).
 But we can’t all do something so substantial, but we can easily and simply provide some of our birds with food or housing.
 Here we will talk about housing; for feeding go to this page.

-Now, not all birds use birdhouses, but there are dozens of species that do.
+Not all birds use birdhouses, but there are dozens of species that do.
 While some birds build nests on tree branches, shrubs, porches, and gutters, others seek an enclosure of sorts.
 These “cavity nesters” look for or, in the case of woodpeckers, create holes in wood to build nests and lay eggs.
 Unfortunately, there aren’t enough holes to go around.
-That’s where birdhouses (also known as nest boxes) come in.
-They provide valuable homes for many species of birds and a wonderful opportunity for birdwatchers to enjoy the age-old process of reproduction.
+That’s where birdhouses (or nest boxes) come in.
+They provide valuable homes for many species of birds.

 Birds That Use Birdhouses